The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 "You're upset by it, though."
 It wasn't a question.

 Telling him she preferred he didn't make a habit of it was too light.
-Telling him she didn't want to have to worry that he'd alienate her from everyone she knew was too much.
+Telling him she didn't want to have to worry about him alienating her from everyone she knew was too much.
 Midway between them would have to work.

 Was she afraid to be alone with him, he meant.
-Was she willing to ignore the way he held her, the fact that he'd come to her like a shark drawn by the smell of blood but hadn't really done more than make people uncomfortable enough to want to avoid him?
-Was she willing to give up his peaceful moments for a human buffer?
+Was she willing to ignore the way he held her, the fact that he'd come to her like a shark drawn by the smell of blood but hadn't really done more than make people uncomfortable enough to give them space?
+Was she willing to give up these peaceful moments for a human buffer?

 She sat up, her hand gently cupping the swell of his bicep.
 "No." If he could give a little, so could she.
-"I . . . like this."
+"I . . . like this too."
 Sudden shyness made her glance away before continuing.
 "I guess . . . it's gotten familiar."

-He didn't say anything, but the suddenly predatory way he considered her made her stomach twist into nervous knots, made her make a sudden bid for an escape.
+He didn't say anything, but the shift of his expression from caution to hunger made her stomach twist into nervous knots, made her make a sudden bid for an escape.
 Maybe she'd opened up too much, maybe she'd given him too much of an in.
 "I've got to get a drink, my mouth feels like—"

-With that, his water bottle was pressed into her hands.
+With that, he pressed his water bottle into her hands.
 She watched him as she tried to rinse the taste of sleep away, noting his lack of aggression towards her openness.
 Maybe . . .

 The way he reached out to accept the bottle after she was finished.